Disclaimer

 First, you must take care of your pets’ dog food, medical supplies, and toy requirements.
 You may have to visit a vet once a month for routine checkups.

-Havanese dogs require a moderate amount of exercise to stay healthy and fit.
+Havanese dogs require moderate exercise to stay healthy and fit.
 However, hiring a professional animal caregiver costs around 10 to 15 dollars a day if you cannot take your fur baby on a walk.

-Pet insurance is not a compulsory expense but can help remove the burden of certain expenses.
+A pet insurance plan is not a compulsory expense but can help remove the burden of certain expenses.

-Just like pet insurance, Kennel Club registration is also not compulsory.
+Like pet insurance, Kennel Club registration is not compulsory.
 But it’s a good step towards your Havanese puppy’s better upbringing.
 Kennel Club allows you to meet other Havanese owners and learn from their experiences.
-Experienced Havanese owners can also guide you on issues regarding your dog.
+Experienced Havanese owners can also help you with issues regarding your dog.

 You can gladly quit this expense if your puppy is in great health, but it’s advisable.
 Tail Docking for a puppy could cost you around $40.
 For an adult Havanese dog, you may have to pay $900.